ansys/ansys-pyensight-vscode/README.rst

 .. image:: images/pyensightremote.gif
    :width: 600

-Making a renderable selection launches a standard Python debug session.
+Selecting a renderable option launches a standard Python debug session.
 At the first breakpoint where at least a PyEnSight object is available on the stack frame, you are asked which session to show.
 A panel displaying the selected renderable and session appears on the side.
 This panel also displays the current status of the postprocessing session.
 As you walk through the script, you can see the